 – My husband notes that I would be remiss if I didn’t mention RockCreek in this list, but I admit that I have never been (he went for a work gathering).
 The menu is predominantly seafood, so if you’re on the hunt for an amazing meal “de la mer” you should make a point to visit RockCreek.

-– If you’re looking for fast casual, grab a burger at any of the Li’l Woody’s Burger locations (our favorite is Capitol Hill).
+– If you’re looking for fast casual, grab a burger at any of the Li’l Woody’s Burger locations (our favorite is on Capitol Hill).
 There’s a new “Burger of the Week” every Tuesday, but their regular menu is pretty amazing.
 In addition to whatever sandwich you choose (they actually have an amazing black bean burger if you’re not into meat; it’s my fave in the city!), I recommend getting a side of french fries with either queso or soft serve.
 Enjoy!

 – If you’re into specialty meats, you’ve gotta try Tat’s Deli in Pioneer Square… the line is often long, but definitely worth the wait (order the Cheesesteak — you’re welcome).

-– If you get hungry from walking around Pike Place Market, I highly recommend stopping into Beecher’s Cheese for lunch.
+– If you get hungry from exploring Pike Place Market, I highly recommend stopping into Beecher’s Cheese for lunch.
 They sell the most gourmet Macaroni & Cheese and Grilled Cheese Sandwiches you may ever find… and they have a viewing area of how they actually make their cheese so you can come for the food, but “stay for the show”.
 (Top Tip: if you enjoy their cheese and want to take a block home as a gift or souvenir, there is a Beecher’s located inside SeaTac Airport, so no need to worry about keeping it with you during the rest of your trip — just grab some once you get past security!)

 – New Luck Toy is a delicious [Americanized] Chinese restaurant with the most amazing tongue-in-cheek decor; the only “drawback” is that it is located in West Seattle, so getting there requires a little travel.